 A key element of our growth strategy is to make acquisitions.
 As part of our acquisition strategy, we may issue shares of our common stock, as well as LLC Units of BRP, as consideration for such acquisitions.
 These issuances could be significant.
 To the extent that we make acquisitions and issue our shares of common stock as consideration, your equity interest in us will be diluted.
 Any such issuance will also increase the number of outstanding shares of common stock that will be eligible for sale in the future.
 Persons receiving shares of our common stock in connection with these acquisitions may be more likely to sell off their common stock, which may influence the price of our common stock.
 In addition, the potential issuance of additional shares in connection with anticipated acquisitions could lessen demand for our common stock and result in a lower price than might otherwise be obtained.
-We may issue a significant amount of our common stock in the future for other purposes as well, including in connection with strategic transactions or for other purposes.
+We may issue a significant amount of our common stock in the future for other purposes as well, including in connection with financings, including to finance the cash portion of acquisition consideration to execute on our Partnership strategy, for compensation purposes, in connection with strategic transactions or for other purposes.